ganeti/ganeti/man/gnt-cluster.rst

 by the node group at the moment of its creation, and can be further modified at node group level using the **gnt-group**(8) command.

-List of disk parameters available for the **drbd** template:
+The following is the list of disk parameters available for the **drbd** template, with measurement units specified in square brackets at the end of the description (when applicable):

 resync-rate
-    Re-synchronization rate, expressed in KiB/s
+    Static re-synchronization rate.
+[KiB/s]

 data-stripes
-    Number of stripes to use for data LVs
+    Number of stripes to use for data LVs.

 meta-stripes
-    Number of stripes to use for meta LVs
+    Number of stripes to use for meta LVs.

 disk-barriers
     What kind of barriers to **disable** for disks.
-It can either assume the value "n", meaning no barrier disabled, or a non-empty string containing a subset of the characters "bfd". "b" means disable disk barriers, "f" means disable disk flushes, "d" disables disk drains
+It can either assume the value "n", meaning no barrier disabled, or a non-empty string containing a subset of the characters "bfd". "b" means disable disk barriers, "f" means disable disk flushes, "d" disables disk drains.

 meta-barriers
     Boolean value indicating whether the meta barriers should be